No products in the cart.

 How Does Decarboxylation Work?

 Decarboxylating is a function of time, heat, and sometimes oxygen.
-When you smoke or vape cannabis flower, you’re subjecting to rapid decarboxylation and inhaling activated cannabinoids.
+When you smoke or vape cannabis flower, you’re subjecting it to rapid decarboxylation and inhaling activated cannabinoids.

 What Happens When You Decarboxylate?